Overview

 Setting up your backend

-Now that our frontend is complete, we will need to create a backend service that contains the logic for the/exchange and /vehicle endpoints.
+Now that our frontend is complete, we will need to create a backend service that stores theuser_id and handles API authentication.
+Your backend will use the OAuth 2.0 Client Credentials flow to obtain an application-level access token and make requests to vehicles.

-You can use any of our backend SDKs below to set up the service starting from the Obtaining an access token step.
+You can use any of our backend SDKs below to set up the service.

 When setting up the environment variables for your backend SDK, make sure to set